Presidency of John F. Kennedy: Inauguration

 Kennedy was inaugurated as the nation's 35th president on January 20, 1961, on the East Portico of the United States Capitol.
 Chief Justice Earl Warren administered the oath of office.
 In his inaugural address, Kennedy spoke of the need for all Americans to be active citizens, famously saying: "Ask not what your country can do for you; ask what you can do for your country."
-He also invited the nations of the world to join together to fight what he called the "common enemies of man: tyranny, poverty, disease, and war itself."
+He also invited the nations of the world to join to fight what he called the "common enemies of man: tyranny, poverty, disease, and war itself."
 To these admonitions he added:

 The address reflected Kennedy's confidence that his administration would chart a historically significant course in both domestic policy and foreign affairs.
 The contrast between this optimistic vision and the pressures of managing daily political realities at home and abroad would be one of the main tensions running through the early years of his administration.